 Liver cancer is a rare but lethal cancer that has a five year survival rate of just 18.4%.
 In 2018, 46.7% of patients diagnosed with liver cancer originated from China.
 In 2019, a study was conducted by researchers from the University of California, Los Angeles to test how the intake of raw garlic could affect these liver cancer rates.
 The study was conducted in Jiangsu, China, from 2003 to 2010, during which a total of 2011 liver cancer patients and 7933 randomly selected population controls were documented.
 After adjusting for any other external variables, the researchers found that the “95% confidence interval for raw garlic consumption and risk of liver cancer was 0.77 (95% CI: 0.62–0.96) suggesting that raw garlic intake two or more times per week may have a preventive effect on liver cancer” (Liu X et al, Nutrients.
 2019).

-The bottom line is that you should feel free to use as much garlic as you would like in your cooking because it potentially does have some strong anti-cancer properties.
+The bottom line is that you should feel free to use as much garlic as you would like in your cooking because it potentially does have some strong anti-cancer properties and may help reduce the risk of liver, breast, prostate and skin cancers.
 On top of this, the benefit of garlic being such a widely used herb across the globe is that with an average intake, there really aren’t many harmful side effects that can occur other than the occasional bad breath!

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.